Quickstilver/Design-of-a-Intelligent-Decision-Support-System/README.md

 # Design-of-a-Intelligent-Decision-Support-System
-Paper: Design of a Decision Support System for Making Decision on how allocate economic Municipality resources
+Paper ITA ONLY: Design of a Decision Support System for Making Decision on how allocate economic Municipality resources
+Code: Simple example in Minizinc of the solution of Resource Allocation.